-The Council noted that if the GRS suboption under Alternative 1 (status quo) was selected some modification to the purpose and need statement would be required.
-Should the Council choose Alternative 1 with the GRS suboption, a draft purpose and need statement is contained in the discussion of the Suboption in Section 2.4.6 of this document.
-The Council should review and modify that draft purpose and need statement, if applicable.
+The Council noted that if the GRS option under Alternative 1 (status quo) was selected, some modification to the purpose and need statement would be required.
+Should the Council choose Alternative 1 with the GRS suboption, a draft purpose and need statement is contained in Section 2.4.7 of this document.
+Similarly, should the Council choose Alternative 1 with the QS assignment suboption, a draft purpose and need statement is contained in Section 2.4.8 of this document.